a2800276/hexy.js/README.md

  ## Installing

- Either use `npm` (or whatever caompatible npm thingie people are using these days) :
+ Either use `npm` (or whatever compatible npm thingie people are using these days) :

 ```shell